develax/RazorExpress/README.md

 The closest to **Razor** currently supported library I could find was [Vash](https://www.npmjs.com/package/vash), but in some points it was quite different from [ASP.NET MVC Razor syntax](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor) which I was used to and it just looked much less concise and convenient to me (the concepts of layouts and partial blocks, for example).
 I may be exaggerating the merits of *ASP.NET MVC Razor* and maybe it's all just a matter of habit, but whatever it is I decided to create something more similar for using it with [ExpressJS](https://expressjs.com) library.

 Although I tried to make my library as close as possible to Razor there are certain differences that need to be taken into account.
-So, enough lyrics, let's get started look into my creation... it's my first JavaScript creation actually.
+So, enough lyrics, let's get started and look into my creation... it's my first JavaScript creation actually.

 Quick Start
 ===